-Inspired by the city’s individuality and creativity, Berlin has become one of Europe’s leading shopping destinations thanks to the huge variety of shops on offer here.
-From the city centre’s large and exclusive indoor shopping malls to the small independent stores in Berlin’s hippest districts, the city offers the ultimate shopping experience for fashion enthusiasts from all over the world.
-Alongside top international labels such as Karl Lagerfeld, Gucci and Versace, countless young fashion designers can be found showcasing their creative collections here.
+Inspired by the city's individuality and creativity, Berlin has become an important shopping destination and one of the most important shopping cities in Europe due to its large and diverse range of offers.
+From indoor shopping in the city's large and exclusive malls to strolling through small independent stores in the trendy districts: Berlin offers the perfect experience for every fashion enthusiast.
+Alongside top international designers such as Karl Lagerfeld, Gucci or Versace, countless young fashion designers present creative designs and creations to the international public.

 Kurfürstendamm is Berlin’s most expansive and popular shopping avenue.
 Exclusive fashion labels such as Lagerfeld, Valentino and Yves Saint Laurent present their designs in magnificent turn-of-the-century buildings.
 The famous KaDeWe department store is also close by, offering an impressive range of goods and exclusive service.